nyaayaIN/laws-of-india/README.md

 Laws in folder 'consolidated' contains XMLs that reflect recent amendments.

 Laws in folder 'unconsolidated' contains XMLs that may not relfect recent amendments and/or needs to be checked for formatting issues.

+All contributions made to this Open Repository are subject to open source license terms expressed in the CC-BY-SA-4.0 license.